microsoft/dicom-server/docs/Resources/conformance-statement.md

 The following `Accept` headers are supported for retrieving frames:
 - `multipart/related; type="application/octet-stream"; transfer-syntax=*`
-- `multipart/related; type="application/octet-stream";` (transfer-syntax is not specified, 1.2.840.10008.1.2.1 is used as default)
+- `multipart/related; type="application/octet-stream";` (when transfer-syntax is not specified, 1.2.840.10008.1.2.1 is used as default)
 - `multipart/related; type="application/octet-stream"; transfer-syntax=1.2.840.10008.1.2.1`
-- `multipart/related; type="image/jp2";` (transfer-syntax is not specified, 1.2.840.10008.1.2.4.90 is used as default)
+- `multipart/related; type="image/jp2";` (when transfer-syntax is not specified, 1.2.840.10008.1.2.4.90 is used as default)
 - `multipart/related; type="image/jp2";transfer-syntax=1.2.840.10008.1.2.4.90`

-When requested transfer syntax is different from original file, original file is transcoded to requested transfersyntax.
-The original file needs to be one of below transfersyntaxes for transcoding to succeed, otherwise transcoding may fail out:
+When the requested transfer syntax is different from original file, the original file is transcoded to requested transfer syntax.
+The original file needs to be one of below formats for transcoding to succeed, otherwise transcoding may fail:
 - 1.2.840.10008.1.2 (Little Endian Implicit)
 - 1.2.840.10008.1.2.1 (Little Endian Explicit)
 - 1.2.840.10008.1.2.2 (Explicit VR Big Endian)